buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWallTypeEnum.md

 ### ELEMENTEDWALL
 A stud wall framed with studs and faced with sheetings, sidings, wallboard, or plasterwork.
 { .deprecated}
-> IFC4 DEPRECATION The value is deprecated, it is expressed by choosing the subtype _IfcWallElementedCase_.
+> IFC4 DEPRECATION The value is deprecated, it is expressed by using _IfcRelAggregates_.

 ### RETAININGWALL
 A supporting wall used to protect against soil layers behind.
 Special types of a retaining wall may be e.g. Gabion wall and Grib wall.
 Examples of retaining walls are wing wall, headwall, stem wall, pierwall and protecting wall.